why i created the sacramento burger battle and why it ended

 on march 23, 2020, i sent an email to the foundation saying the burger battle didn’t look realistic this year. it was only week 2 of the state of california ordering shelter in place due to the growing worldwide pandemic, but with all the restaurants being forced to close it seemed clear to me that the situation was not under control.

-my kids’ school district shut down the first week in march and my oldest daughter is part of that “vulnerable population” you keep hearing about. so we researched not only what was happening in the us, but also what was happening globally, including what worked and what was not working. since then, i feel like i’ve been in mourning for loss of an event that meant so much to me and my family. to many of you it was just burgers, but to me it always meant so much more.
+my kids’ school district shut down the first week in march and my oldest daughter is part of that “vulnerable population most affected by covid” you keep hearing about. so we researched not only what was happening in the us, but also what was happening globally, including what worked and what was not working. since then, i feel like i’ve been in mourning for loss of an event that meant so much to me and my family. to many of you it was just burgers, but to me it always meant so much more.

 i wish i had a better outlook on the situation, but there does not seem to be any coordinated effort by the federal government or banks to help workers, restaurants or most american citizens at this time, the future of the sacramento burger battle event is uncertain, but there will definitely be more to come from yours truly :)